 2. Coordination - Top-Down versus Top-Down & Bottom-Up

-Not only the process to achieving goals, but also the goal setting itself is different in OKRs and MBO.
-In MBO, the goals of the company are set by the management of the company.
+Not only the process of achieving goals, but also the goal setting itself is different when comparing MbO vs. OKR.
+In MbO, the goals of the company are set by the management of the company.
 Based on the overarching goals, the departments, teams and employees are then given their own objectives.
 Therefore, determination of the goals runs from top to bottom (top-down).
 In the case of OKRs, goals for the entire company are also set at management level, and the goals of the departments, teams and employees are aligned with these goals.
 However, the employees at each level also actively develop their own goals and, thus, shape the goals of their team, their departments and the company.
 This means that objectives are set from top to bottom (top-down) as well as from bottom to top (bottom-up).

 Working with OKRs, on the other hand, requires constant development and discussion of objectives.
 By defining qualitative, ambitious goals, overlapping activities of employees are easier detected.
 As a result, employees coordinate their work more closely, can use synergies and avoid duplication of effort.

-The different concepts of OKRs and MBOs in terms of incentives and OKRs also affects communication within the company.
-The main objective of MBOs is to ensure that the employee works in line with the overall objectives.
+The different concepts of MbO vs. OKR in terms of incentives and OKRs also affects communication within the company.
+The main objective of MbOs is to ensure that the employee works in line with the overall objectives.
 This is done by measuring and controlling the achievement of objectives, whereby usually only the employee himself and his superior can gain insight into the achievement of objectives.
 OKRs, on the other hand, try to give all employees insight into the current goals and the status of other employees in order to stimulate efficient cooperation.
 Accordingly, feedback is also given in an ongoing context, for example in weekly meetings or even more closely.

-The comparison of OKR and MBO makes it clear that the two approaches differ not only on a technical level.
+The comparison of MbO vs. OKR makes it clear that the two approaches differ not only on a technical level.
 They also partly represent a different corporate philosophy.
-MBOs ensure structure, consistency and control in company processes, while OKRs primarily promote flexibility, creativity and collaboration in companies, the importance of which is increasing for many companies as a result of digitization.
+MbOs ensure structure, consistency and control in company processes, while OKRs primarily promote flexibility, creativity and collaboration in companies, the importance of which is increasing for many companies as a result of digitization.
 This also explains why many organizations are turning to OKRs.